faenrandir/a_careful_examination/documents/polygamy/denials/joseph_smiths_polygamy_denials.md

 [^fannyalger]: Virtually all scholars agree that *some* kind of sexual relationship or marriage occurred between Joseph and Fanny Alger.
 The account of a marriage ceremony comes via [a later testimony from Levi Hancock](http://josephsmithspolygamy.org/common-questions/fanny-alger-2/).

 [^quorumofannointed]: John Taylor and Wilford Woodruff were [original members of the Quorum of the Annointed](https://en.wikipedia.org/wiki/Anointed_Quorum) founded in early 1842.
 Referring to the "On Marriage" affidavit, [D. Michael Quinn wrote](http://www.lds-mormon.com/quinn_dialogue.shtml): "The signers included Apostle John Taylor and Apostle Wilford Woodruff (who had already been taught the doctrine of polygamy by Joseph Smith)...".
 Also see [discussion by Mithryn](https://www.reddit.com/r/mormonscholar/comments/5zeo9z/joseph_smiths_polygamy_denials/dexmh3s/).

+[^josephinstigatedaffidavits]: Joseph Smith was [responsible for](https://web.archive.org/web/20170918040702/https://restorationbookstore.org/articles/nopoligamy/jsfp-vol2/2chp1.htm) the printing and spread of the affidavits against Bennett, which included several testimonies devoted to undermining the character and earlier affidavit of Martha Brotherton.
+Joseph Smith's [journal entry for Friday, August 26th, 1842](https://www.josephsmithpapers.org/paper-summary/journal-december-1841-december-1842/59), reads (emphasis added):

+    > In the evening in council with some of the Twelve and others, He [Joseph] gave some very important instructions upon the situation of matters, **showing that it was necessary that the officers who could, should go abroad through the States**; and inasmuch as a great excitement had been raised, through the community at large, by the falsehoods put in circulation by John C. Bennett and others it was wisdom in God that the Elders should go forth and deluge the States with a flood of truth; setting forth the mean, contemptible, persecuting conduct of ex-Governor [Lilburn W.] Boggs of Missouri and those connected with him in his mean, and corrupt proceedings in plain terms, so that the world might understand the abusive conduct of our enemies, and stamp it with indignation.
+He [Joseph] **advised the Twelve to call a special conference on Monday next to give instructions to the Elders and call upon them to go forth upon this important mission**, meantime, **that all the affidavits concerning Bennetts conduct be taken and printed so that each Elder could be properly furnished with correct and weighty testimony to lay before the public**.